kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-02-setup-custom-domain-for-workload.md

 title: Set up a custom domain for a workload
 ---

 This tutorial shows how to set up a custom domain and prepare a certificate required for exposing a workload.

-Skip this tutorial if you want to use a Kyma domain instead of your custom domain.
+>**NOTE:** Skip this tutorial if you use a Kyma domain instead of your custom domain.

 ## Prerequisites